 If you’re thinking about getting a diagnosis of an Autism Spectrum Condition (ASC) there are a number of things you may first want to consider.
 The National Autistic Society has some helpful advice and information on these pages.

-See the NHS Choices website advice on diagnosis for children.
+See the NHS Choices website advice on diagnosis

 The NHS says, “See your GP or health visitor if your child is showing symptoms of autism spectrum disorder (ASD), or you’re worried about their development.”